 4) Use Hashtags To Maximize Your Reach and Spread Your Brand

-One of the most amazing things about Instagram is its ability of organic search.
+One of the most amazing things about Instagram app is its ability of organic search.

 Though Instagram is a social media platform, but it is also a search engine.

-But whereas Google uses keywords as part of its ranking, Instagram uses hashtags which can be used to be easily found in the search section of Instagram.
+But whereas Google uses keywords, blog posts use tags, as part of its ranking, Instagram uses hashtags that can be used to be easily found in the search section of Instagram.

 For example, let’s say you’re doing a search for in Instagram for… Nike.

 If you go to the ‘Search’ tab, click on ‘Tags’ and then type in Nike, you will find that there are close to 50 million posts using #Nike.